-Once connected, you can stream audio to your home audio system, TVs, and Audio/Video Receivers without having to install additional drivers.
+Once connected, you can stream audio to your home audio system, TVs, and audio/video receivers without having to install additional drivers.
 Using a single HDMI cable, you can stream audio ranging from simple, single-channel content to multi-channel, high-definition audio for a range of playback experiences.

 High-Fidelity Graphics

-Windows 7 computers that contain high-fidelity graphics hardware give you the best graphics experience possible on computers today.
+PCs running Windows 7 that contain high-fidelity graphics hardware give you the best graphics experience possible on computers today.
 You’ll notice crisp details in photos and even text.
 Digital pictures on high-bit color displays or TVs show great depth and detail.
 If you’re a gamer, you’ll be delighted by advanced graphics technologies and hardware acceleration features.

 Improved Support for External Displays

-As more people buy mobile PCs and take them with them to work and home, they also need to connect to monitors in all of those places.
+As more people buy mobile PCs and take them with them to work and home, they also often need to connect to monitors in many of those places.
 Windows 7 makes it much easier to connect to various displays.
 Several improvements have been made to simplify connecting and configuring monitors and projectors and make the experience more consistent and reliable.
-The Display Control panel has been improved to consolidate all of the common display-related features in one place.
+Display in Control Panel has been improved to consolidate all of the common display-related features in one place.

 Having trouble remembering what keys to press to switch between your laptop screen and an external screen?
-When you’re using a Windows 7 PC, you just press the Windows key together with “P” to toggle between your laptop screen and the connected monitor.
-You can more easily manage display settings and preferences so your computer easily detects monitors and then maintain these connections over time.
+When you’re using Windows 7, you just press the Windows key+P to toggle between your laptop screen and the connected monitor.

 Display Calibration Wizard

-Ever wonder why colors appear differently on different devices or monitors?
-And different again when you print something?
+Ever wonder why colors appear differently on different devices, monitors, or when printing?
 The color profiles used by all of these devices vary dramatically.
-The Display Calibration Wizard (DCW) in Windows 7 is a simple tool to adjust the display as close as possible to the sRGB color space.
+The Display Calibration wizard (DCW) in Windows 7 is a tool to adjust the display as close as possible to the sRGB color space.
 For laptop computer displays that lack front-panel controls like a standard monitor, the Display Calibration Wizard also presents on-screen controls that guide you through picking the right settings.

 High DPI Support

 Native resolution is increasing in LCD displays.
 You’ll notice this because it causes the size of text and images to be smaller, often making them harder to use.
 You might try to solve the problem by reducing the resolution, but then text and graphics often look fuzzy.
 Windows 7 automatically sets your display in its native resolution and then uses DPI as a way to improve readability.
-DPI will be set properly when you first use your Windows 7 PC, and it can be easily adjusted in the Control Panel later.
+DPI will be set properly when you first use Windows 7, and it can be easily adjusted in Control Panel later.
 Windows 7 supports 4 display scale levels:

+100% (96 DPI)

+125% (120 DPI)

+150% (144 DPI)

-100% (96 DPI), 125% (120 DPI), 150% (144 DPI), and if your computer supports a minimum resolution of 1600x1200, then the 200% (192 DPI) option will be available.
+200% (192 DPI), if your PC supports a minimum resolution of 1600x1200

 High Color

-With Windows 7 PCs, you see more vibrant colors, greater contrast and overall smoothness of high-fidelity images.
-As HDTVs gain popularity and still cameras support smaller and efficient RAW formats, you’ll notice the wider availability of images that have greater detail and colors.
+Windows 7 has more vibrant colors, greater contrast, and overall smoothness of high-fidelity images.
+As HDTVs gain popularity and still cameras support smaller and more efficient RAW formats, you’ll notice the wider availability of images that have greater detail and colors.
 Windows 7 provides support for high color through the use of 10-bit color depth and wide color spaces.

 DirectX 11

-Windows 7 provides an unprecedented visual experience for next generation games on new hardware.
+Windows 7 provides an unprecedented visual experience for next-generation games on new hardware.
 It’s an experience that accelerates elegantly across multiple processor cores, display resolutions, memory configurations, and graphic adapters.

 ClearType Tuner